borbware/unity-basics-course/programming/3-functions.md

   ```
 ## Introduction to functions

-* to avoid repetition, blocks of code can be enclosed into named *functions*
+* To avoid repetition, blocks of code can be enclosed into named *functions*
-* functions can have multiple arguments and a return type
+* Functions can have multiple arguments and a return type
   ```c#
   void PrintName(string argument1)
   {
       Debug.Log("My name is " + argument1);
   }
   ```
-  * takes in one `string` argument
+  * This function takes in one `string` argument
-  * returns nothing (thus, its return type is `void`)
+  * It returns nothing (thus, its return type is `void`)
-  * the function can be called like this:
+  * The function can be called like this:
     ```c#
     PrintName("Matti");
     string name2 = "Teppo";